-Each time you drop or run your hard SUP into a rock (trust us, it happens) it’s likely to scratch and potentially break your board, where as an inflatable SUP’s are made from military grade materials that are not subject to the vulnerabilities that hard boards are, plus if they do get damaged they are far easier and cheaper to repair.
+Each time you drop or run your hard SUP into a rock (trust us, it happens) it’s likely to scratch and potentially break your board, whereas inflatable SUPs are made from military-grade materials that are not subject to vulnerabilities that hard boards are, plus if they do get damaged they are far easier and cheaper to repair.

-Inflatable SUP’s hurt *a lot* less to fall on
+Inflatable paddle boards hurt *a lot* less to fall on

-Hard SUP’s are… wait for it… hard.
-Revelation of the century, we know.
+Hard SUPs are… wait for it… hard.
+The revelation of the century, we know.
 But, whilst it may be obvious, it’s definitely something to consider especially if you’re a newbie border.
-An inflatable paddle board is much easier on the body of the rider and anybody else the board might accidently come into contact with.
+An inflatable paddle board is much easier on the body of the rider and anybody else the board might accidentally come into contact with.

-Inflatable boards can be checked in on an airplane for travel
+Inflatable paddle boards can be checked in on an aeroplane for travel

 Hard boards take no time to assemble